-When it comes to addiction treatment, detox or detoxification is the first process done by any addiction treatment centers.
+When it comes to addiction treatment, detox or detoxification is the first process done by any addiction treatment center.
 Detoxification treatment will be based on the type of substance abuse and the severity of the addiction.
 Detox can help an addicted person abstinent from drugs.
 The ultimate goal of any detox treatment is to remove the harmful toxins from the body and stabilize the patient.
 It is important to note that detoxification is not a complete treatment for drug or alcohol addiction.

 What is Detox Treatment?

 Detoxification or detox is the process of removing the toxic substances stored in the system due to long-term drug abuse.
 A detox treatment would help the patient stop drug abuse in the short term but follow-up treatments including therapies are essential for complete recovery.
-A substance abuse can be difficult to break and this addiction makes chemical changes in the human brain and body.
+Substance abuse can be difficult to break and this addiction makes chemical changes in the human brain and body.
 Therefore detoxification should be given as a primary treatment process and should be medically supervised.

 There is two main detox approaches one is natural and the other is medical detox.
 Both can be administered in an inpatient or outpatient facility center.
 A natural approach to detoxification does not include any medications.
 While a medical detox makes use of pharmaceuticals.
 A detox process can sometimes be difficult due to the withdrawal symptoms.
 There are many types of medications used in the detox process namely: